verrazzano/docs/content/en/docs/setup/upgrade/_index.md

 ## Upgrade failures

 In Verrazzano 1.3 and later, upgrade will continue to run until it succeeds or until you delete the Verrazzano CR.
-In previous versions, upgrade can fail and transition to the UpgradeFailed state.
-If that happens, and you updated the Verrazzano Platform Operator to 1.3+, the the Verrazzano CR will transition to UpgradePaused.
-To continue with the upgrade, you will need to change the CR version to the current version of the Verrazzano Platform Operator.
+In previous versions, upgrade could fail and transition to the `UpgradeFailed` state.
+If that happens, and you updated the Verrazzano Platform Operator to 1.3+, then the Verrazzano CR will transition to `UpgradePaused`.
+To continue with the upgrade, you must change the CR version to the current version of the Verrazzano platform operator.
 The following steps illustrate this scenario:

-1. You install Verrazzano 1.1.2
+1. You install Verrazzano 1.1.2.
-2. You upgrad to to 1.2.0 by changing the Verrazzano CR version field to v1.2.0
+2. You upgrade to to 1.2.0 by changing the Verrazzano CR version field to v1.2.0.
-3. Upgrade failed for some reason and the Verrazzano CR state transitions to UpgradeFailed
+3. The upgrade failed for some reason and the Verrazzano CR state transitions to `UpgradeFailed`.
-4. You update the Verrazzano Platform Operator to 1.3.0
+4. You update the Verrazzano platform operator to 1.3.0.
 5. The Verrazzano CR state transitions to UpgradePaused.
-6. You change the Verrazzano CR version field to v1.3.0
+6. You change the Verrazzano CR version field to v1.3.0.
-7. The Verrazzano CR state transitions to Upgrading and stays in that state until it completes, then it transitions to UpgradeComplete.
+7. The Verrazzano CR state transitions to `Upgrading` and stays in that state until it completes, then it transitions to `UpgradeComplete`.

 For detailed upgrade information, uou can view the logs with the following command to see detailed progress of the upgrade: